infinisil/all-hies/Readme.md

 Note that for haskell.nix in general, `cachix use iohk` saves a lot of building time if you use the same nixpkgs as IOHK's CI.

-See the [haskell.nix template](./templates/haskell.nix) for a fully working example including a working cabal version and a hoogle database.
+See the [haskell.nix stack template](./templates/haskell.nix-stack) or [haskell.nix cabal template](./templates/haskell.nix-cabal) for a fully working example including a working stack/cabal version and a hoogle database.

 ### nixpkgs Haskell infrastructure